abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/partial_routes.rst

         routes to follow (to *reroute*) (or be prepared for some unpleasant consequences).

-        Classical problems were the instances are completely known - like all the problems presented in this manual - are then coined as *offline* problems in contrast.
+        Classical problems were the instances are completely known - like all the problems presented in this manual - are then coined as *offline* problems by contrast.

 ..  _vrp_assigments: